Skip to navigation Skip to content

 Errors must be reported, and follow-up action sent to the Service Officer for correction.

-For the purposes of quality checking, a:
+For quality checking, a:

 • document error is when a Service Officer has processed the transaction and:

-• has not detected the original paperwork was incomplete, or
+• has not detected the original paperwork was incomplete, or does not hold

 Recording and reporting results

-All quality checking results (post-checks) are reported to executives and relevant stakeholders each month.
+All quality checking results (post checks) are reported to executives and relevant stakeholders each month.

 Feedback